 Reason: The ANSI Committee has proposed a new requirement that at least one (1) bed in an accessible sleeping unit be 17"-23" high, "whether or not the mattress is compressed."
 (Section 1002.15.3).
-The American Hotel & Lodging Association (hereinafter, the "AH&LA" (1))opposes the adoption of any bed height requirement at this time.
+The American Hotel & Lodging Association (hereinafter, the "AH&LA" (1)) opposes the adoption of any bed height requirement at this time.
 The United States Department of Justice (hereinafter, the "DOJ") is working on a proposed rule under Title III of the Americans with Disabilities Act of 1990 (hereinafter, the "ADA") for bed heights in accessible lodging facilities, as well as a proposed rule for accessible furniture more generally that would apply to beds in nursing homes, hospitals and dormitories.
 The AH&LA encourages the ANSI Committee to work with the DOJ to develop a clear and consistent rule.
 If the ANSI Committee moves forward with this proposed requirement, states adopting this version of the ANSI may have bed height rules that conflict with the ADA standard ultimately issued by DOJ.
 Owners will be subject to potentially conflicting requirements which will cause confusion, unnecessary expense, and compliance difficulties.

 The AH&LA also objects to the rule as drafted because it is vague and virtually impossible to objectively implement.
 The proposed requirement is that at least one (1) bed in an accessible sleeping unit have a height of 17"-23", "whether or not the mattress is compressed."
 (Section 1002.15.3).
 This rule raises a host of unanswered questions: How heavy should the person compressing the mattress be?
-How far from the edge of the bed will the height be measurement taken from the top of the bedding or to the top of the mattress belocated when a measurement is taken?
-Is the should work with the DOJ to determine the answer to these questions before issuing any standard on this issue.
+How far from the edge of the bed will the height be measured?
+Where should the person compressing the mattress be located when a measurement is taken?
+Is the measurement taken from the top of the bedding or to the top of the mattress without bedding?
+The ANSI Committee should work with the DOJ to determine the answer to these questions before issuing any standard on this issue.
 The American Hotel & Lodging Association is a membership organization that represents the interests of every segment of the lodging industry, including REITs, brand, franchisee, management companies, independent property owners, and state associations